Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• With the mixer on low, slowly add the dry ingredients to the wet ingredients.
-Mix until the dough comes together.
+• With the mixer on low, slowly add the flour mixture to the bowl and mix just until all the flour has been incorporated and no streaks remain.

 Notes